klaarnut/user-docs/en/creating-new-site.md

 ![image](images/create15.png)

+> **Tip:** Showing a sitemap - This feature will be useful for visitors to get faster and easier access.

 3. You can insert your information by clicking on an information block.
 Click **Apply** after each change to make it save.

 ![image](images/create15-1.png)